Kinloss Barracks: Flying activity

+Other activities

-In early 2022, Orbex, a commercial space rocket manufacturer established a test site at Kinloss Barracks.
-The site is used for the testing of launch procedures for the company's orbital launch vehicle known as Prime.
-The rocket is intended to launch small satellites into low Earth orbit.
-Actual launches will take place from Space Hub Sutherland, located on the A' Mhòine peninsula in the Highlands.
+Orbex, a British commercial spaceflight company, established a test facility at Kinloss in early 2022.
+The site was primarily used for ground testing of launch procedures and operations for the company's flagship orbital launch vehicle, Prime, a small-lift rocket designed to deliver small satellites into low Earth orbit.
+While integration and testing activities were conducted at Kinloss, actual orbital launches were planned to take place from the company's planned launch site, Space Hub Sutherland, located on the A' Mhòine peninsula in the Highlands.
+Orbex entered insolvency in February 2026 with operations ending.

 Based units

 The following notable units are based at Kinloss Barracks.